opensky/OpenSkyRuntimeConfigBundle/README.md

 In this example, `get('my.services.enabled')` would return false even if the parameter was not defined in the runtime configuration.
-This is a safe way to introduce new parameters, which might not yet be available in your provider at the time of deployment.
+This is a safe way to introduce new parameters, which might not yet be available from your provider at the time of deployment.

 Note: parameters sourced from the runtime configuration provider are **not** resolved for placeholder syntax (i.e. "%reference%"), unlike those defined in